rOpenGov/retroharmonize/README.md

 Survey data harmonization refers to procedures that improve the data comparability or the inferential capacity of multiple surveys.
-The *retroharmonize* package support various data processing, documentation, file/type conversion aspects of various survey harmonization workflows.
+The *retroharmonize* package support various data processing, documentation, file/type conversion aspects of various retrosepctive survey harmonization workflows (i.e. harmonization tasks related to surveys that already have already been conducted, recorded into a coded file.)

-From a technical perspective, the aim of the survey harmonization is to create a single, tidy, joined table in the form of a data frame that contains a row identifier, which is truly unique across all observations and the concatenated and harmonized variables.
+From a technical perspective, the aim of the survey harmonization is to create a single, tidy, joined harmonized dataset in the form of a data frame that contains a row identifier, which is truly unique across all observations and the concatenated and harmonized variables.
+We do this in a way that provides an unambigous mapping of numerical coded and labelled data, including special and missing data—in other words, disallowing coercion that may lead to logical errors due to syntactically correct, but logically inconsistent variable labelling in different source files.
+Taking the harmonization to the level of type harmonization allows the use of R’s powerful statistical packages that require numeric or factor type input, and a wide range of survey output harmonization (harmonized statistics and indicators.

 For an extended overview of these problems with illustrations please refer to the vignette [Survey